 pamtotiff uses the Libtiff.org TIFF library (or whatever equivalent you provide) to interpret the TIFF input.
 So the set of files it is able to interpret is determined mostly by that library.

 This program cannot read every possible TIFF file -- there are myriad variations of the TIFF format.
-However, it does understand monochrome and gray scale, RGB, RGBA (red/green/blue with alpha channel), CMYK (Cyan-Magenta-Yellow-Black ink color separation), and color palette TIFF files.
+However, it does understand monochrome and gray scale, RGB, RGBA (red/green/blue with transparency channel), CMYK (Cyan-Magenta-Yellow-Black ink color separation), and color palette TIFF files.
 An RGB file can have either single plane (interleaved) color or multiple plane format.
 The program reads 1-8 and 16 bit-per-sample input, the latter in either bigendian or littlendian encoding.
 Tiff directory information may also be either bigendian or littlendian.

 There are many TIFF formats that tifftopnm can read only if the image is small enough to fit in memory. tifftopnm uses the TIFF library's TIFFRGBAImageGet() function to process the TIFF image if it can get enough memory for TIFFRGBAImageGet() to store the whole image in memory at once (that's what TIFFRGBAImageGet() does).
 If not, tifftopnm uses a more primitive row-by-row conversion strategy using the raw data returned by TIFFReadScanLine() and native intelligence.
 That native intelligence does not know as many formats as TIFFRGBAImageGet() does.
 And certain compressed formats simply cannot be read with TIFFReadScanLine().

 Before Netpbm 10.11 (October 2002), tifftopnm never used TIFFRGBAImageGet(), so it could not interpret many of the formats it can interpret today.